 The 50’s and the 60’s may be one of the most influential times for music, at least in the US.
 It sparked the birth of many artists such as Lou Christie who went on to influence even more people like Elton John, Lennon, and Madonna.
 These times were also great because of the unique blends of music that were gaining popularity and eventually led to some of the best tracks of all time.
+We bring these artists back in a live concert for you to enjoy.

 Little Anthony and the Imperials:

 Little Anthony and the Imperials might have the most complicated success stories of all time.
 The group members left and came back so many times that it was hard to track who was in the band at any particular date.
 They are one of the few artists that were able to successfully reinvent themselves in order to achieve fame once again.
 Their reunion and farewell tour is one of the most highly anticipated tours in the US and is planned to be the last tour that the group has together.
-The individual artists still plan to perform for their fans for years to come.
+The individual artists still plan to perform in concert for their fans for years to come.

 “Tears on My Pillow”, “Two People in the World”, “Shimmy Shimmy, Ko Ko Bop”, “I’m on the Outside (Looking In)”, “I Miss You So”, and many others.